St. Scholastica Social Justice and Inclusion Scholarships

 - Recipient must maintain continuous, full-time enrollment status.

 - Recipient must maintain Satisfactory Academic Progress (GPA 2.0 or higher and 67% completion ratio).

 - Recipient will act as a mentor to other students.

-- Once the school year has started, the recipient will need to complete the Individual Plan for Academic Success Assessment and schedule a one-on-one meeting with Chris Davila, Director of Diversity & Inclusion, to discuss expected outcomes.
+- Once the school year has started, the recipients will need to complete the Individual Plan for Academic Success Assessment and schedule a one-on-one meeting with Chris Davila, Director of Diversity & Inclusion, to discuss expected outcomes including:

 - It is preferred that our student leaders live on campus.
 The amount of the scholarship will most likely be lower if student should live off campus.

 - Recipient should file the FAFSA (Free Application for Federal Student Aid) each year while enrolled.

 The requirements listed above are effective for all new and current students who accept the scholarship.
 Failure to complete any of the above requirements will result in the loss of the scholarship.
 By checking below, you are agreeing to the requirements listed above, and understand that failure to complete any of the requirements will result in loss of the scholarship.